 Variations

-Street style dahi Bhalla chaat contains so many other spices and ingredients that make it super scrumptious.
+Street style dahi bada chaat contains so many other spices and ingredients that make it super scrumptious.
 For me, the original dahi baray with a sprinkle of chaat masala is enough but you can make it more tempting by making few additions.

 - Boiled Chickpeas (chole)